Sustainability | Governance | Supply Chain ManagementSustainable Procurement

 CSR Self-Check for Staffing and Employment Agencies

 Regarding worker dispatch and labor agencies, it was recognized that inappropriate responses in such agencies were an issue in certain countries in Asia where risks relating to human rights and recruitment are thought to be high.
-For this reason, the CSR self-check is implemented for labor agencies used by manufacturing sites in high-risk countries in Asia, excluding Japan.
-With the aim of confirming management control relating to human rights and ethics, the self-check list consists of specified content related to the prohibition of forced labor, prevention of child labor, humane treatment and elimination of discrimination, fair wages and working hours; prevention of corruption and ethical violations; prevention of information leakage and risk avoidance; etc. In fiscal 2024, self-checks were conducted at all 49 targeted labor agencies (100%).
+For this reason, the CSR self-check is implemented every year for labor agencies used by manufacturing sites in high-risk countries in Asia, excluding Japan.
+With the aim of confirming management control relating to human rights and ethics, the self-check list consists of specified content related to the prohibition of forced labor, prevention of child labor, humane treatment and elimination of discrimination, fair wages and working hours; prevention of corruption and ethical violations; prevention of information leakage and risk avoidance; etc. In FY March 2025, self-checks were conducted at all 60 targeted labor agencies (100%).
 Regarding agencies that failed to achieve a certain level of results in the survey, the manufacturing sites using those agencies carry out improvements.